-DES MOINES, Iowa (AP) — An Iowa-based utility is proposing a massive wind turbine project that would be the nation's first investor-owned electric utility to generate all of its customer demand from wind energy.
+An Iowa-based utility submitted plans Wednesday for a massive wind turbine project that would be the nation's first investor-owned electric utility to generate all of its customer demand from wind energy.